hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Starting the game
 Roll a D6, the highest roll goes first.
 Play then proceeds clockwise.
 Special deployment rules may not be used for this scenario, no scout would be mad enough to camp out in a warehouse so zombie-infested that there's no room to stand.

 ```
 ```
 ##### Special rules
 **The Unquiet Dead:** At the end of each round turn every building's occupants will begin to stir.
 Gnarled and withered hands pull at boarded-up windows, and mindless groans dryly echo through the decreasingly deserted streets.
 For every building on the map roll a D6.
 On a result of a 1 or 2 D3+1 Zombies will emerge, touching the building and placed between it and the nearest Warband member.
 This counts as their movement action.
 If a Warband Member is in the building and is not Hidden then the Unquiet Dead subtract 2 from the roll to see if they emerge.
 If the nearest Warband member is inside the building then all emerging zombies from that building will immediately go into combat with them, counting as charging, and dividing up between all warband members inside.
-These Zombies are the same as the Henchmen from the Undead warband, though they do not grant any Experience for taking Out of Action.
+These Zombies are the same as the Henchmen from the Undead warband, though they do not grant any Experience when taken Out of Action.
 **Shhhhh!:** The Unquiet Dead ironically prefer peace and quiet, being drawn to attack sources of noise nearby.
 If a Blackpowder Weapon is fired the nearest two buildings to the character who fired will immediately spawn zombies as if they had just rolled a 1 or 2 in the Unquiet Dead turn.
 **The Statue of Saint Voller:** Though Mordheim is lost and a wholly depraved place, the spirit of Saint Voller still exerts some guardianship.
 Unquiet Dead will never voluntarily move within 4" of the statue, and any Undead model that ends its movement phase within this zone must take a leadership test (they may use their warband leader's leadership).
 For every point they fail by they suffer a wound with no armour saves allowed.
 The statue itself holds an inky black pendant swimming with grey and purple shadows, a Talisman of Saint Voller.
 This talisman may be retrieved as if it was a shard of wyrdstone, with all the same rules as wyrdstone from the Wyrdstone Hunt.

 ##### Ending the game
 The game ends when either all warbands but one have failed their rout tests, or if a character escapes the board with the Talisman of Saint Voller.
 If a warband is holding the talisman when all others rout they may keep it.

 The Talisman of Saint Voller when worn by a non-Undead character causes Terror in Undead models, even though they would usually be immune to psychology.
-When worn by an Undead warband leader their warband will never crumble due to the loss of a Necromancer or Heirophant, even if the leader is taken Out of Action - their studying of Morr and corruption of Voller's Talisman has made their soul-binding more potent than ever before!
+When worn by an Undead warband leader their warband will never crumble due to the loss of a Necromancer or Heirophant, even if the leader is taken Out of Action.
+Additionally, spells or effects that have bonus effects against the Undead will not effect a leader wearing this talisman.

 ##### Experience
 There are no special experience bonuses.